 The Channel Measurement Feedback field is present in the Fine Timing Measurement frame if the frame is sent after an LOS Assessment ACK PPDU and optionally in response to an ISTA to RSTA angle of departure TRN field on an ACK frame.
-This field contains the channel measurement feedback (see 20).
+This field contains the channel measurement feedback (see 9.4.2.136).

-The Multiple Best AWV ID element is present in the Fine Timing Measurement frame when the frame is sent from an ISTA to an RSTA as part of an AOD feedback exchange after an FTM exchange (see 11.24.6.4.7.3).
+The Multiple Best AWV ID field is present in the Fine Timing Measurement frame when the frame is sent from an ISTA to an RSTA as part of an AOD feedback exchange after an FTM exchange (see 11.24.6.4.7.3).
+It contains the Multiple Best AWV ID element.

-The Multiple AOD Feedback element is present in the Fine Timing Measurement frame when the frame is sent from an RSTA to an ISTA as part of an AOD feedback exchange after an FTM exchange (see 11.24.6.4.7.3).
+The Multiple AOD Feedback field is present in the Fine Timing Measurement frame when the frame is sent from an RSTA to an ISTA as part of an AOD feedback exchange after an FTM exchange (see 11.24.6.4.7.3).
+It contains the Multiple AOD Feedback element.

-The LOS likelihood element may be present in any Fine Timing Measurement frame than contain TOA and TOD or Direction Measurement Results on measurement performed over DMG or EDMG PPDUs.
+The LOS Likelihood field may be present in any Fine Timing Measurement frame than contain TOA and TOD or Direction Measurement Results on measurement performed over DMG or EDMG PPDUs.
+It contains the LOS Likelihood element